flowerchecker/taskchain/docs/utils.md

 ## `@repeat_on_error` decorator

 This decorator is useful for calling api or downloading data from internet.
-It only tries to run a method again if error occurs.
+It tries to run a method again if error occurs.

 ```python
 from taskchain.utils.clazz import repeat_on_error